-Large commercial buildings typically incorporate building management systems (BMSs) that facilitate the control of multiple HVAC systems.
-Such BMSs are not as prevalent in smaller commercial buildings due to cost and complexity levels.
-The recent introduction of advanced thermostats that communicate through the Internet enable the visibility and control of HVAC systems needed to reach higher levels of efficient operation.
-Communication capabilities create opportunities for energy and demand savings through smarter controls and enhanced HVAC performance management by facility staff.
-Additionally, the advanced thermostats can integrate with and control other energy-consuming systems, such as lighting and/or plug loads.
-The combination of these features suggests that advanced thermostats have the potential to fulfill the original savings promised by programmable thermostats, greatly increase the available data on HVAC performance, change the relationship between the HVAC unit and facility staff, and become the central building block of modular and more cost-effective BMSs that better fit the needs and budgets of smaller buildings.
-Significant knowledge gaps must be addressed before this potential can be fulfilled, particularly regarding the communications architecture that underlies advanced thermostats.
-The status of a \$3 million DOE-funded effort supporting the development of an open-source communications architecture will be discussed.
-This paper will present the current state of the technology as well as identify the knowledge and performance gaps still to be closed before program administrators can fully support the measure.
+Advanced thermostats communicate to the Internet, enabling visibility and control of HVAC systems via the web.
+Communication capabilities create opportunities for energy and demand savings through smarter controls and enhanced HVAC performance management by maintenance staff.
+Additionally, the advanced thermostats can integrate with and control other energy consuming systems, such as lighting.
+The combination of these features suggests that advanced thermostats have the potential to: fulfill the original savings promised by programmable thermostats; massively increase the available data on HVAC performance; change the relationship between the HVAC unit and maintenance staff; and become the central building block of modular and cheaper energy management systems.
+Significant knowledge gaps must be addressed before this potential can be fulfilled, particularly regarding the communications architecture that underlies advance thermostats.